 Yet in the wake of FOMC moving to a seemingly more aggressive tightening (now refuted), it is back below the 1.4000 area congestion with 1.3750-1.3800 area next support that has been recently tested and held.
-That has a Tolerance down to the hefty March-April 1.3670 area 5-month pullback lows congestion.
+That has a Tolerance down to the hefty March-April 1.3700-1.3670 area 5-month pullback lows congestion.

 The AUD/USD early-November through December surge back above .7200, .7350-.7400 congestion as well as interim .7500 area was a strong sigh that led to temporary strength even above the .7650-.7700 resistance the subsequently fizzled.
 The next interim resistance was as nearby as the recently exceeded .7800 area it was churning around prior to the resumption of recent weakness.
-That left lower supports back into the interim .7500 area it previously dipped modestly below and is sagging below again at present.
-The key lower supports are the as yet untested congestion in the .7350-.7400 area and the .7200 area once again.
+That left lower supports back into the interim .7500 area it previously dipped modestly below and then sagged further below again.
+The key lower supports are the recently neared congestion in the .7350-.7400 area and the .7200 area once again.
+Yet recent stability has left it back up near .7500 once again.